 Seek Out Requests for Startups

-Find Good Business Ideas in B2B by Doing Series of Customer Interviews
+Find Good B2B Business Ideas by Doing Series of Customer Interviews

 I’ve already talked about how you can find business ideas in your work, but let me push that idea a bit further: